Four of Italy’s 10 largest companies are financial institutions that support international trade transactions.

 To give some contextual perspective on recent company performance, the overall value of Italian exports rose by 3.2% from US$529.5 billion in 2014 up to $546.6 billion during 2018.
 From 2017 to 2018, Italy’s exported goods appreciated by 8.7%.

-In the analysis below, we compare Italy’s top 10 export companies based on asset values, sales and profitability as of May 2016.
+In the analysis below, we compare 10 of Italy’s top export-oriented companies based on asset values, sales and profitability at December 2018.
 Also presented is the Italian city where each business has its headquarters.